Hiranyaloka/mt-plugin-template-selector/README.md

 ## ENTRY/PAGE TEMPLATE SELECTOR ##
 Template Selector surfaces a dropdown list populated with the templates derived from the plugin options.
 New entries/pages will be provided the default selection option from the plugin options page.

+##  OPTIONAL DISPLAY IN EDIT ENTRY/PAGE FORMS ##

+You now have the option to not display any of the three custom fields, via a checkbox in the plugin settings form.

 ## INSTALLATION ##

 To install this plugin follow the instructions found here:

 https://github.com/openmelody/melody/wiki/install-EasyPluginInstallGuide

 ## CHANGES ##

+- Version 1.3 - Add WidgetSetSelector tag and ability to not display any of the three custom fields.
 - Version 1.2 - Add WidgetSelector tag.

 ## DEPENDENCIES ##